macabdul9/reddit-flait-detector/README.md

 iii.
 Install the dependencies:
 - pip install -r requirements.txt(assuming you're on the root directory of this repo) iv.
-Download the raw/cleaned/preprocessed dataset from here : www.gooogle.com(update this) and set the path according
+Download the raw/cleaned/preprocessed dataset from [see section 2.4 and 2.6]

 v.
-Now src code base can be executed
+Now all the src code base can be executed

 ## 4. To run the client app on localhost
 i.
 You should have node.js and npm (package manager) installed in your machine